Fenchel-Young Variational Learning: FENCHEL-YOUNG VARIATIONAL INFERENCE

 \subsection{Gradient Backpropagation}

-In two of the experiments discussed below, we optimize the FYELBO in an amortized inference setting \citep{Gershman}, where the variational distribution is parametrized by an encoder network that takes $x$ as input, as in \textit{variational autoencoders} (VAE) \citep{Kingma2014}.
+We also propose a simple and versatile gradient backpropagation method to perform FYVI for general models.
+We use it in two of the experiments below.
+There, we optimize the FYELBO using amortized inference~\citep{Gershman}, where the variational distribution is parametrized by an encoder network that takes $x$ as input.
 We denote the resulting variational distribution by $q_\phi(z | x)$, where $\phi$ are the inference network parameters.
-Instead of minimizing \eqref{eq:joint_minimization} through alternating minimization, we use end-to-end gradient backpropagation combined with a reparametrization trick to update the encoder parameters $\phi$, the decoder parameters $\theta$, and, optionally, any parameters associated with $\eta$ (our FYVAEs use standard fixed priors).
+Instead of minimizing \eqref{eq:joint_minimization} through alternating minimization, we use end-to-end gradient backpropagation combined with a reparametrization trick to update the encoder parameters $\phi$, the decoder parameters $\theta$, and optionally any parameters associated with $\eta$ (our FYVAEs use standard fixed priors).
 It is also obviously possible to use a score function estimator instead of reparametrization.
+We also note that generalized natural-gradient algorithms could be employed here.

-\section{Experiments}
+\section{EXPERIMENTS}

-We illustrate FYVI through in several applications.
-The first is GMM-based clustering, where we recover the standard and hard versions of EM for particular choices of regularizer, in addition to a new \textit{sparse}\footnote{This sparse variant of EM is a different instance of FYVI than those proposed by \citet{dukkipati2016mixture} and \citet{inoue2013q}, which are standard mixtures of $(2-\rho)$-Gaussians.} \textit{EM}.
-We then use FYVI in $\beta$-VAEs with finite posterior support and apply them to MNIST image data with both sparse and standard multivariate Bernoulli observation models, and to Fashion MNIST data with sparse and standard Categorical observation models.
+We illustrate FYVI through several experiments.
+The first is GMM-based clustering, where we recover the standard and hard versions of EM with particular choices of entropic regularizer, in addition to a new sparse EM algorithm.\footnote{This sparse variant of EM is a different instance of FYVI than those proposed by \citet{dukkipati2016mixture} and \citet{inoue2013q}, which are standard mixtures of $(2-\rho)$-Gaussians.} We also use FYVI to train $\beta$-VAEs with compact support posteriors on MNIST and FashionMNIST with both sparse and standard multivariate Bernoulli observation models.
 Finally, we combine a Gaussian prior with sparse observation models to model a sparse empirical distribution in a neural variational document model.